FortiShield/MergeMate/docs/docs/usage-guide/additional_configurations.md

 ## Working with large PRs

-The default mode of CodiumAI is to have a single call per tool, using GPT-4, which has a token limit of 8000 tokens.
+The default mode of KhulnaSoft is to have a single call per tool, using GPT-4, which has a token limit of 8000 tokens.
 This mode provides a very good speed-quality-cost tradeoff, and can handle most PRs successfully.
 When the PR is above the token limit, it employs a [PR Compression strategy](../core-abilities/index.md).